-Backed by the commitment of the top management, PT Japfa Tbk has embraced sustainability more fully across the organisation.
-In 2019, PT Japfa Tbk set up a Sustainability Committee to strengthen our commitment in sustainability along with Japfa Sustainability Pillars to align the practices across the Company and guide the implementation of best practices in sustainability.

-The Sustainability Committee is composed of the Board of Directors and Sustainability Committee members.
-The Sustainability Committee provides advice and assists the Board of Directors in strategic sustainability decision-making and long-term planning, as well as facilitates sustainability initiatives.
+Backed by the commitment of the top management, Japfa Ltd has embraced sustainability more fully across the organisation.
+In 2018, we established a Sustainability Committee (SC) to strengthen our commitment and guide the implementation of best practices in sustainability.
+The Committee provides advice and assists the Board of Directors in strategic sustainability decision-making in relation to sustainability matters and long term planning, as well as facilitates sustainability initiatives.